 Brain tumours kill more people under the age of 40 than any other cancer.
 They kill more children in the UK than any other disease.
 Yet brain tumour research attracts only 1% of the national spend on cancer research.
 This is why we have made research into brain tumours one of our three research priorities.

 We want to improve the outlook for people with brain tumours by funding research that takes forward our understanding of the mechanisms underlying tumour development, and helps develop better ways to diagnose and treat these tumours.

 What is a brain tumour?

 Cancers that start in the brain are called primary brain tumours.
 These are different to cancers that have spread to the brain from elsewhere in the body, which are called secondary brain tumours or brain metastases.

 Brain tumours are graded from 1 to 4, according to how they look under the microscope, how fast they are likely to grow, and how likely they are to spread.

 High grade (3 and 4) tumours are likely to be more aggressive, growing rapidly and spreading into surrounding brain tissue.
 These tumours are classed as malignant and account for around half of all diagnosed brain tumours.

 Low grade (1 and 2) tumours are slow-growing and do not spread beyond the part of the brain in which they started.
 These tumours are classed as benign.
 Unlike benign tumours in other parts of the body, benign brain tumours can be life-threatening.

 Types of brain tumours

-There are around 130 different types of brain tumour, most of which are very rare.
+There are over 100 different types of brain tumour, most of which are very rare.
 They are usually named after the type of cell from which they develop and/or the area of the brain in which they are growing.